nathants/backup/readme.md

 - duplicate files, by [blake2b](https://www.blake2.net/) hash, are never stored.

-- the index is encrypted with [git-remote-gcrypt](https://github.com/spwhitton/git-remote-gcrypt).
+- the index is encrypted with [git-remote-aws](https://github.com/nathants/git-remote-aws).

-- the tarballs are split into chunks, compressed with [lz4](https://github.com/lz4/lz4), then encrypted with [gpg](https://gnupg.org/).
+- the tarballs are split into chunks, compressed with [lz4](https://github.com/lz4/lz4), then encrypted with [git-remote-aws](https://github.com/nathants/git-remote-aws).

-- all remote storage is handled via [rclone](https://rclone.org/) on any [backend](https://rclone.org/overview/#features) it supports.
+- remote storage on [s3](https://aws.amazon.com/s3/) is handled via [libaws](https://github.com/nathants/libaws).

 - the [ignore](./examples/ignore) file, tracked in git, contains one regex per line of file paths to ignore.